Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Admittedly they’re not the biggest beaches in the world, but what they lack in size they more than make up for with their clean sand, even cleaner sea, and the stunning views of Eigg and Rum located just a few miles offshore.

-This stretch of coastline has been carved into a series of shallow bays so they’re a favourite spot for water sports, and because they’re so sheltered they’re one of the few places in Scotland where people regularly swim in the sea.
+This stretch of coastline has been carved into a series of shallow bays so they’re a favourite spot for water sports, and because they’re so sheltered they’re perfect for swimming.

 Morar Bay, in particular, is almost entirely enclosed by land and the sea is often only waist high, so if you’re a wee bit nervous about swimming outdoors it’s an ideal place to take a dip.